Lumieducation/H5P-Nodejs-library/docs/usage/integrating.md

-# Using h5p-nodejs-library to create your own H5P server application
+# Using @lumieducation/h5p-server to create your own H5P server application

-## Architecture

-To find out what this library provides for you and what you must implement on your own, check out the [architecture overview](architecture.md) first.

 ## Installation